alextanhongpin/evolutionary-architecture/README.md

 - internal weekly tech newsletter for developers
 - event page for tech events
 - designing a searchable knowledge base for engineers
+- look into websub and how to implement it

+## Others
+- Finanz Revamp, Residenz, Instagram clone, Facebook, what is X is Y (what if JobStreet is Facebook?).
+- Point-of-Sale system for food ordering, lorry tracking system.
+- A clone of Journal.
+- Scrape github user's data from malaysia and perform a job search/developer search based on personality and specialization.
+Write your own recommendation engine and get feedback from users whether it's relevant or not, and perform learning from there.
+- future of Web Apps - how would the future of web apps look like?
+Design conceptual websites with modern technologies.
+- Decentralized Applications.
+Check out how to create and deploy a simple dapp.
+Also, check out solutions for distributed databases.
+- Make an app like Yik Yak, that will messages that will expire after certain days.
+Also, add sentiment analysis to create postive text rather than negative.
+- Etherscan Viewer.
+Create a viewer like etherscan that caches the data in redis to speed up read.
+It will also
+  - display transactions/blocks
+  - search function
+  - filter function
+  - sort function
+- Signal.
+See how to implement encryption in applications: https://github.com/signalapp/libsignal-protocol-javascript

 ## APIs